BRA1L0R/use-videocard/README.md

 ![](assets/logo.svg)

 # `use-videocard`
-#### React hook made for gathering graphics card information from a webglcanvas

 ## Introduction
 This package is a react hook for getting the grahics card information from WebGL by creating a temporary canvas that later gets deleted